HT16K33 8x8 Dot-Matrix Display

 The Keyestudio I2C 8x8 Dot-Matrix display . is a clear, bright display for representing data, such as analogue values, temperatures, or for playing games.

-You can choose one of four I2C addresses for each display, allowing you to drive up to four displays simultaneously.
-The default I2C address is #x70 or 112.
+Three solder links allow you to choose one of eight I2C addresses for each display, allowing you to drive up to eight displays simultaneously.
+The default I2C address with no links is #x70 or 112.

 Initialising the display

 The variable adr is used to specify the I2C address of the display; by default this is 112: